-In this tutorial, we will host a Git service on our Cloud Server.
+In this tutorial, we will host a Git service on our cloud server.

 A Git service can be installed relatively quickly.
 However, for secure and productive use, further settings are required on the server.
 In addition, the Git server should be addressed under a subdomain and not take up the entire cloud resource.